 Email is efficient but it isn’t always best.
-Sometimes you have to talk by phone or in person to ensure that everyone agrees on what should be done next and how.
-Plan for meetings, including when they will be held, who will be invited and what will be covered.
-If an issue doesn’t meet the criteria, then you simply don’t meet.
+Sometimes you have to talk by phone or in-person to ensure that everyone agrees on what should be done next and how.
+Plan for meetings, including when they will be held, who will be invited, and what will be covered.
+If an issue doesn’t meet the criteria, then you simply don’t meet it.
 This will save time and make the meetings that you do have far more effective.

 5) Tailor your messages

 Utilize appropriate media to get your message across.
 Your project communication plan should include sending high-level summaries to executives and stakeholders who need the essentials while disseminating detailed briefs to creatives who require direction.
 Detail the frequency of communication as well as the method.

 Protect yourself against potential delays or cost overruns like scope changes by implementing a risk management strategy.
 Address how such pitfalls would be handled, including who is responsible for preparing and implementing a response.

 7) Review results

 Analyze the success of your project communication plan so that your next one can be even more effective.
 Assess results in terms of the measurable SMART goals that you established at the outset.
 Which did you achieve?
 Where did you fall short?
 What were the strengths and weaknesses that contributed to the results?
 Meeting deadlines and budget are paramount but defining additional criteria for success will help you and your team become more efficient.

 Creating a project communication plan clarifies your goals as well as how you will achieve them through collaboration.
 Follow the seven steps above to keep your projects on time and within budget.